Funeral Flower Arrangements & Messages

-Flowers are an important part of most funerals.
-Whether you choose a bespoke arrangement, a single floral tribute for the coffin, individual pieces from family members, or from our wide range of funeral flower arrangements; we are here to help.
+Funeral flowers are an important addition to the day.
+Whether you choose a bespoke flower arrangement, a single floral tribute for the coffin, individual pieces from family members, or from our wide range of funeral flower arrangements; we are here to help.

 Funeral sprays or wreaths are typically created by a florist for the top of the coffin.
 Funeral sprays are often more appropriate if flowers are to be used after the funeral as the flowers last longer as they’re on longer stems.
 Sheaf or hand-tied bouquets may also be suitable.

 In general, the choice is completely down to personal preference and you can discuss the options in more detail with your florist.
 There are a number of florists in the local areas around our funeral homes who provide an important and valued service to their local communities.

-We encourage families who have a relationship with a local florist to visit them to discuss their wishes and order their flowers.
-The florist will then deliver the flowers either to our premises or to the family home in good time prior to the funeral.
+We encourage families who have a relationship with a local florist to visit them to discuss their wishes and order their funeral flowers.
+The florist will then deliver the flowers either to our premises or to the family home in good time prior to the day.

 For those who prefer to order funeral floral tributes through our funeral homes, we have a long-standing relationship with Options, a florist close to our Eastwood funeral home.
 Clients can order tributes to be included on the funeral account, and all other individuals can order in person, or by telephoning us and paying by debit or credit card.

 Our funeral flowers brochure can be downloaded here.